Yandex Cloud

 3. Wait for the operation to complete.

 Terraform will update all the required resources.
-You can check the resource update using the management console or this CLI command:
+You can check the update using the management console or this CLI command:

 yc managed-gitlab instance list

-For more information, see the Terraform provider documentation.
+For more information, see this Terraform provider guide.

 Use the Update REST API method for the Instance resource or the InstanceService/Update gRPC API call.